Valian/python-lambda-local-server/README.md

 ![Event UI](https://raw.githubusercontent.com/valian/python-lambda-local-server/master/pictures/event_ui.png)

-Assuming that you have your lambda entrypoint in `lambda.py` and handler is named `handler`, you should type it into desired inputs.
+Assuming that you have your lambda entrypoint in `lambda.py` and handler is named `handler`, you should type it into respective inputs.
 Next, add JSON body that should be passed to the function as an event, and press 'Submit event'.
 Result and logs should be visible on the right panel after a moment.

 # Example

 First, clone this repository:
 ```bash
 git clone https://github.com/Valian/python-lambda-local-server
 cd python-lambda-local-server